cmdr0/cmdr0.github.io/writeups/fix-my-arch/191110-code-wont-update.md

 $ sudo pacman -U https://mirrors.edge.kernel.org/archlinux/community/os/x86_64/code-1.40.0-3-x86_64.pkg.tar.xz
 ```

 That worked.
-It looks like both `electron6` and `code` had an update today, and must not have been added correctly to the package databases.
-[Opened a bug report](https://bugs.archlinux.org/task/64452) on Arch's bugtracker, I'm sure someone will correct me if that wasn't right.
+It looks like both `electron6` and `code` had an update today, and must not have been added correctly to the package databases for my top mirror.

+Turns out it just required [adjusting my `pacman` mirrorlist](https://wiki.archlinux.org/index.php/mirrors) - I needed to move a more reliable mirror to the top of the stack in `/etc/pacman.d/mirrorlist`.